MrSandrow/Memify/TESTING.md

 ## App

+- List the most important features to test (without going into details)

+## Feature prone to bugs

-- Nothing to test yet
+- Workflow to test this particular feature